vlhobbs/100AlgorithmsChallenge/fancyRide/README.md

 - **[output] string**

 The car that you should choose: "UberX", "UberXL", "UberPlus", "UberBlack" or "UberSUV".
 It is guaranteed that you can afford at least one of them.

+Easiest way to deal with this, IMO: Start from the top, see if it's more than you can afford, and work down.